hbostanchi/Data_Analysis_with_R/README.md

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset? by using the calculated p-value and r-squared value, we have determined that there is a significant relationship between mpg and vehicle_length, as well as, mpg and ground_clearance.

+## Visualize datasets with basic plots such as line, bar, and scatter plots using ggplot2.

 ![1](https://github.com/hbostanchi/R_Analysis/blob/master/Challenge/png/Rplot01.png)
 ![2](https://github.com/hbostanchi/R_Analysis/blob/master/Challenge/png/Rplot02.png)